2 Understanding Gene Structure

 2.1 Exons and Introns

 During gene expression, one continuous strand of genomic DNA is used as a template to produce a single-stranded RNA transcript.
 This process is called transcription.
-The sequence of this RNA transcript is identical to the nontemplate strand of genomic DNA (although RNA has uracil in place of thymine bases).
+The sequence of this RNA transcript is identical to the nontemplate strand of genomic DNA (although RNA has uracil in place of thymine).
 Before the transcript is exported out into the cytoplasm, it is processed including the removal of internal segments called introns (or intervening regions).
 All the RNA segments that remain are called exons (or expressed regions).
-Exons are then welded back together in order.
+They are then linked back together in order.
 To view the exon/intron organization of BBS1, click on the BBS1 session link, and review the schematic within the NCBI RefSeq Gene Prediction Evidence Track.
 Notice, the BBS1 gene consists of “boxes” connected by lines (Figure 2.1).
 The boxes represent exons (two examples are highlighted with a red bracket/asterix).
 The lines represent introns (one example is highlighted with a purple bracket/asterix).
 Now, hover your mouse over various parts of the gene schematic within the Browser window.
-If you pause long enough a popup window will appear indicating which intron or exon you are pointing to among the total number!
-Thus, this popup window also reveals the location of the beginning of a gene (i.e. exon 1 marks the beginning).
+If you pause long enough a popup window should appear indicating which intron or exon you are pointing to among the total number!
+Thus, this popup window also reveals the location of the beginning of a gene (i.e. exon 1 is always at the beginning of the gene!).
 This is the part of the gene that is transcribed first.
 For BBS1, exon 1 is located on the left side of the gene schematic.

 2.1.1 Test your understanding